mingxuan94/WDMMG/README.md

 # WDMMG?
 Where did my money go?
-Or WDMMG in short, is a web app that allows users to track and categorise their expenses.
+Or WDMMG in short, is a web app that allows users to track and categorise their expenses. </br>
+Click [here](https://www.youtube.com/watch?v=VvKsG-Wtgtw) for the demo video

 ## Installation & Usage
 1. Download this repo